francescobarbarulo/kubernetes-starter-pack/guides/lab01.md

     ```sh
     docker run --name apache httpd:2.4
     ```
-    > The `run` command automatically pull the image if it is not found locally.
+    > The `run` command automatically pulls the image if it is not found locally.
 In general, there is no need to pull the image before running the container.

     By default, `docker run` can start the process in the container and attach the console to the process’s standard input, output, and standard error.
     Usually containers are started in detached mode, so that you can get back the shell.